SendyMederos/Homework1HTML-CSS/README.md

   The images were resized to fit the website requirements yet keep their quality.
   Alt attributes were added to each of the images
   A title was added to the new figure element.
+  Resize elements and properties based on the size of the screen to keep the style of the website.

 Changes for Sustainability:
   Comments were added to the HTML and the CSS file.